Visit Big Bear - The DMO

 TBID stands for Tourism Business Improvement District.

-Developed by Visit Big Bear, the Big Bear Lake Tourism Business Improvement District (BBLTBID) is a tax based program designed to provide specific benefits to payors, by funding marketing efforts for those assessed (taxed) businesses.
+The Big Bear Lake TBID is a fee based program to provide benefits to payors by funding marketing efforts for businesses that are assessed.

-The current district (City of Big Bear Lake) places the assessment on lodging sales and tickets sales of Big Bear Mountain Resort.
-Revenue is managed by Visit Big Bear - a 501c6 non-profit destination marketing entity - who reports directly to an advisory board.
+The City of Big Bear Lake places the assessment on lodging sales and tickets sales from Big Bear Mountain Resort.
+Revenue is managed by Visit Big Bear - a 501c6 non-profit - who reports directly to an advisory board.

-Unlike other forms of funding (like TOT), TBID funds cannot be diverted into government programs.
+Unlike other forms of funding, TBID monies cannot be diverted into government programs.

 Want to learn more?
 Check out our TBID FAQ Sheet.